 There are 7 species of sea lions in the world, although people tend to lump them into one category.
-Two of these live on the BC coast – the Steller sea lion and the California sea lion.
+Two of these live in the Pacific Northwest – the Steller sea lion and the California sea lion.
 They are very interesting animals, that can grow to extremely large sizes, males being much bigger than females.

 While sea lions are found in most oceans of the world, they are not in the Atlantic Ocean.
 Many researchers find this to be a very interesting fact, although they can’t quite pinpoint the reasons.
 Temperatures there are compatible for sea lions, and there is plenty of food to consume there.

 Some species of sea lions live in the subarctic areas, while others live in warmer climates, including California.
 They have long, torpedo-shaped bodies, that are well-designed for movement, both in water and on land.
 All species of sea lions are considered to be mammals, seeing that they give birth to their young, and females nurse pups with milk they produce in their bodies.

 Sea lions really only have 2 predators, that are other animals: killer whales and sharks.
 The threat that they pose, depends on the areas sea lions inhabit.
 Where they need to go further out into waters to find food, they are more likely to encounter these predators.

 We know only the basics about these sea lions, including their anatomy and mating habits.
 We do know that they are very social animals and that they have a variety of means of communicating.
 We don’t know what those different types of sounds are used for, though.